 File Photo Credit: VOXSPORTS for SportSG

 The tennis forehand is the first shot to add to any player’s portfolio of tennis techniques.
-It is an essential move that allows you to keep a game going and score some serious points from the baseline.
+It is an essential and fundamental move that allows you to keep a game going and score some serious points from the baseline.
 For beginners, it is also one of the easier techniques to execute.

-Take your racket back with your elbow close to your body and turn your upper body sideways onto the ball or the net.
+Take your racquet back with your elbow close to your body and turn your upper body sideways onto the ball or the net.
 Your left shoulder should be facing the net with arm out for balance and also track the oncoming ball.
 Lean slightly on your back leg preparing to shift the weight to the front.
-While looping your racket in a circular motion, move your weight onto the front leg and load your body for power to hit the ball.
+While looping your racquet in a circular motion, move your weight onto the front leg and load your body for power to hit the ball.